mmaul/clml/README.md

 -   Remove dependent libraries available from the Quicklisp repository
 -   Re-factor code to support Quicklisp packaging
 -   Organize code into independent systems based on functional category
--   Support for Clozure Common Lisp short term and CLisp and ECL long term
+-   Support for SBCL
 -   Improve documentation

 ## Installation

 ## Requirements

--   Language: SBCL, Clozure Common Lisp, Allegro or Lispworks
+-   Language: SBCL, Allegro or Lispworks
 -   Platform: Posix compatibile platforms (Windows, Linux, BSD and derivatives)
 -   Optionally Intel Math Kernel Library
 -   ASDF3 and optionally Quicklisp (This document assumes [Quicklisp](http://quicklisp.org))

+  Note: Default heapsize should be around 2560K for SBCL this can be done by set with the switch sbcl &#x2013;dynamic-space-size 2560

 Currently development is taking place mostly on SBCL.
 For the near future SBCL is most stable platform.